 The prospect of two falangs fighting over a dok thong had become a cartoon for the scores of Thais before the nightclub.
 Their laughter horrified Ae, but she remained by the Italian’s side.
 His friends bracketed him.
 It was three against one.
-My blood ran with lava and Ae saw my fists clenching.
-“Please don’t.”
+The love potion's power came on strong and my veins burned with the lava of jealousy.

 The music from CHAO MOTORSAI boomed from the disco and her words ricocheted inside my skull.
 She had chosen this young man.
-Her khun gair was out.
-After leaving New York.
-After visiting the dirt-poor farm in Khorat.
-After feeding her family and I said, “You fucking bitch.”
+Her khun gair was out and I said, “You fucking bitch.”

 While non-fluent in gutter American, she started crying into her hands.
 The Italian realized his trespass into an unexpected relationship and apologized, “There are a hundred women in Pattaya.
 She can go with you.”